ptsteadman/notebook/essays/gray-man-style.md

 1. What's a gray man?

-Gray man style is a school of thought developed by survivalists who want to conceal their skills, weapons, and goals by blending into their surroundings.
+SurvivialThinkTank.com defines a 'gray man' as 'an individual who possesses the skills, ability and intent to blend into any situation or surrounding without standing out, concealing his or her true skills, ability, and intent from others.'
 Promoters of gray man style dismiss 'shoot-me-first' tactical gear as a form of virtue signaling, and instead favor multi-modal dress that will help them avoid attention until it is time to use force.
-Some 'gray man directives' include: avoid having a noticeable scent, wear this messenger bag instead of a backpack;
-if you're a woman: don't arch your back.
+Some 'gray man directives'
+include: avoid having a noticeable scent, wear this messenger bag instead of a backpack; if you're a woman: don't arch your back.

-The notion of the gray man was developed largely by preppers and survivalists as a response to a fantasy urban survival scenario.
-SurvivialThinkTank.com defines a 'gray man' as 'an individual who possesses the skills, ability and intent to blend into any situation or surrounding without standing out, concealing his or her true skills, ability, and intent from others.'

 dorky-looking messenger bag designed for rapid drawing of firearm and armor plating